Fatigue (material): Stress-life (S-N) method

 Materials fatigue performance is commonly characterized by an S-N curve, also known as a Wöhler curve.
 This is often plotted with the cyclic stress (S) against the cycles to failure (N) on a logarithmic scale.
 S-N curves are derived from tests on samples of the material to be characterized (often called coupons or specimens) where a regular sinusoidal stress is applied by a testing machine which also counts the number of cycles to failure.
 This process is sometimes known as coupon testing.
 For greater accuracy but lower generality component testing is used.
 Each coupon or component test generates a point on the plot though in some cases there is a runout where the time to failure exceeds that available for the test (see censoring).
-Analysis of fatigue data requires techniques from statistics, especially survival analysis and linear regression.
+Analysis of fatigue data requires techniques from statistics, especially survival analysis, linear regression and extreme value analysis.

 The progression of the S-N curve can be influenced by many factors such as stress ratio (mean stress), loading frequency, temperature, corrosion, residual stresses, and the presence of notches.
 A constant fatigue life (CFL) diagram is useful for the study of stress ratio effect.
 The Goodman line is a method used to estimate the influence of the mean stress on the fatigue strength.

 A Constant Fatigue Life (CFL) diagram is useful for stress ratio effect on S-N curve.
 Also, in the presence of a steady stress superimposed on the cyclic loading, the Goodman relation can be used to estimate a failure condition.
 It plots stress amplitude against mean stress with the fatigue limit and the ultimate tensile strength of the material as the two extremes.
 Alternative failure criteria include Soderberg and Gerber.

 As coupons sampled from a homogeneous frame will display a variation in their number of cycles to failure, the S-N curve should more properly be a Stress-Cycle-Probability (S-N-P) curve to capture the probability of failure after a given number of cycles of a certain stress.

 With body-centered cubic materials (bcc), the Wöhler curve often becomes a horizontal line with decreasing stress amplitude, i.e. there is a fatigue strength that can be assigned to these materials.
 With face-centered cubic metals (fcc), the Wöhler curve generally drops continuously, so that only a fatigue limit can be assigned to these materials.